Iraq–North Korea relations

-Iraq–North Korea relations (이라크-조선민주주의인민공화국 관계, العلاقات بين العراق وكوريا الشمالية) are relations between North Korea and Iraq.
+Iraq–North Korea relations (العلاقات بين العراق وكوريا الشمالية) are relations between North Korea and Iraq.
 The two states are part of what is called the "Axis of Evil", countries presented by the George W. Bush administration as wishing to obtain weapons of mass destruction and supporting terrorism, along with Iran.
 Iraq was removed from the U.S. State Sponsors of Terrorism list in 2004.

 History

 1968–2003: military cooperation

 Formal relations between the two countries were established in 1968 after Saddam Hussein came to power in Iraq.
 They were initially marked by a cordial understanding before they deteriorated sharply and were formally broken in 1980 due to the Iran–Iraq War, North Korea preferred to support its Iranian ally by providing it in particular with T-54/T-55 tanks, Anti-aircraft warfare batteries, Koksan self-propelled guns and Scud missiles.
 Many of these copies will be captured by the Iraqi Army during the conflict.

 Despite this, new negotiations were undertaken in 1999, establishing Iraqi-North Korean cooperation until 2002.
 Iraq would in fact have paid 10 million dollars to acquire North Korean Rodong-1 medium-range ballistic missiles according to the Central Intelligence Agency.
 In addition, in 2001, an American report affirms that Iraq and North Korean engineers would have jointly built a missile factory in Sudan.
 Still according to the same source, the Iraqis would have invested 400 million dollars for this construction project, funds obtained through petroleum exports.
 North Korea also reportedly provided Scud missiles to Iraq, two dozen while the Iraqi ballistic program was largely neutralized during Operation Desert Storm during the Gulf War in 1991.